watcharapon-w/BADS7105-CRM-analytics-and-intelligence/Homework 04 - Customer Journey/readme.md

-# A Day in the Life CRM Customer
+# A Day in the Life CRM Students
 This presentation shows the activities in a day of CRM students.
 Each dot represents a person when someone change the activity such as from Sleeping to Traveling, the dot move accordingly.

 This presentation we group the activities to be 10 groups